m-nikolaidis/HPV16-Genotyper/README.md

 Add something about the workflow on the MD file?
 """

+### Recombinant sequences
+Recombinant sequences are considered sequences with conflicting lineaeges in the gene identification results

 # Phylogeny
 ## Profile alignment
-Write in MD.
 We are using muscle profile alignment to save computational time and storage space.
-Also write in MD.
 Muscle and seaview binaries are taken from wsl compiles.
 Work on WSL.
 Check versions to add to MD

 ## Trees
-The build_tree runs correctly in WSL

-# Graphical outputs
-## Gene best hits
- requires an active internet connection to view the plotly graphs
+Trees are built with PhyML by default

-# Annotation
+# SNP Annotation
 ## Create SNP annotation file
 Input excel must have the specific format
 Ref genomic position	A	B	C	D